Mississippi Housing Market Vitality

 Mississippi Metro Housing Markets

 Mississippi is comprised of four metro housing markets that account for nearly 45% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Magnolia State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Mississippi’s state economy is specialized in Mining, Construction, and Edu Health svcs.
 Information, Leisure Hosp, and Pro Bus svcs industry sectors are less important to the state economy compared to the national economy.